seshanbrothers/projects/PIX3LPLOTT3R/SCRIB3/README.md

 This version of PIX3L PLOTT3R is made with just one 31313 set.
-Watch this <a> href="https://youtu.be/kFiWumBILwU" YouTube Video </a> to see the robot in action before you begin.
+Watch this <a href="https://youtu.be/kFiWumBILwU">YouTube Video</a> to see the robot in action before you begin.

 <img src="../SCRIB3.JPG" align="center" height="500">